This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How to tell if the aloe vera plant has been damaged by frost

 A few clear signs indicate that an aloe vera plant has been subjected to frost damage.
-Its leaves will usually turn brownish or yellow color, and the consistency of the leaves will turn squishy and mushy.
+Its leaves will usually turn brownish or yellow, and the consistency will turn squishy and mushy.

 Another sign that the frost has damaged your aloe vera plant is that the leaves start to have a certain glassiness to their appearance.